 In verse 13, tratâsi di means to be (a) question of.
 You read: cuant che al sintì che si tratave di so nevôt (when he heard that it was question of his nephew).
 Another example from the GDBtf: si trate di vite o di muart (it is a question of life or death).

-You read how Laban received his nephew: lu cjapà a bracecuel (he hugged him), lu colmà di bussadis (he covered him in kisses).
+You read how Laban received his nephew: lu cjapà a bracecuel (he threw his arms around his neck), lu colmà di bussadis (he covered him in kisses).
 You will recall that the Friulian noun for kiss is la bussade; the Friulian verb for to kiss, which you find an example of in verse 11, is bussâ.

-Learn or review the following: il vues (bone), la cjar (flesh), restâ (stay), il mês (month), intîr (entire), midiant che (given that), fâ il famei (to be a servant), par dibant (for nothing), trop (how much), vê non (to be named), smavit (blurred, subdued, faded), ben fate (beautiful [of the body, outline]; literally, well made), biele di muse (beautiful [of the face]), volê ben (to love), par siet agns (for seven years), zovin (young), miei (better), simpri miei ([it is] better [to]), il forest (outsider, stranger), restâ cun (to stay with).
+Learn or review the following: il vues (bone), la cjar (flesh), restâ (stay), il mês (month), intîr (entire), midiant che (given that), fâ il famei (to be a servant), par dibant (for nothing), trop (how much), vê non (to be named), smavit (blurred, subdued, faded), ben fate (shapely, beautiful [of the body]; literally, well made), biele di muse (beautiful [of the face]), volê ben (to love), par siet agns (for seven years), zovin (young), miei (better), simpri miei ([it is] better [to]), il forest (outsider, stranger), restâ cun (to stay with).
 Name: Lie (Leah).

 Laban says that Jacob is his bone and flesh: tu sês propit il gno vuès (you are indeed my bone) e la mê cjar (and my flesh).
 You will perhaps remember a similar wording from Gjenesi 2:23, when Adam says of Eve: e je vuès dai miei vues (she is bone of my bones) e cjar de mê cjar (and flesh of my flesh).